Avast ye matey! Sea shanties are taking over TikTok. Here's why

 That sea shanties have ended up on a 21st century social networking platform is an unexpected development.
 According to online history magazine Historic UK, sea shanties date back to at least the mid-1400s.
 Signing together and keeping rhythm would help crews stay synchronized for tasks like hoisting sails, when everyone needed to be pushing or pulling at the same time.
 Typically, there would be a main singer, or a shantyman, and the crew would come in on the chorus.

 As steam power eventually spread in subsequent centuries, and there was less need for manual labor on ships, sea shanties started to die out, Historic UK says.
 By the 20th century, they'd nearly been forgotten.
 This wasn't the end of the line for sea shanties, though.
-Through the years there have been maritime music festivals; shanties even figured into the gameplay for 2013's Assassin's Creed: Black Flag.
+Through the years there have been maritime music festivals; shanties even figured into the gameplay for 2013's Assassin's Creed: Black Flag, and have been a staple of cartoon SpongeBob SquarePants.
 In 2019, romantic comedy Fisherman's Friend involved a sea shanty singing group.

 What exactly is a Wellerman?